Age Discrimination Lawyer in Atlanta, GA

 If you believe you have been subjected to discrimination based on your age, you must file a charge of discrimination with the EEOC within 180 days of the last day of discrimination.
 For more information on filing a charge of discrimination with the EEOC, click click here.

-Thrasher Worth has represented several individuals who faced age discrimination in the workplace both during their employment or after they faced a wrongful termination.
+Worth Jarrell has represented several individuals who faced age discrimination in the workplace both during their employment or after they faced a wrongful termination.